Maximum Risk Minimization with Random Forests: Summary and future work

 Minimizing the maximum MSE across the three environments yields $c_+^*=2.4$, $c_-^*=-2.4$, and the resulting worst-case MSE is $18.28$.
 With predictors of the form~\eqref{eq:predictors_magging}, instead, minimizing the maximum MSE across environments yields $\beta^*=0$, which achieves a worst-case risk of $49$.
 Therefore, in this setting, the predictor minimizing the maximum MSE lies outside the class of magging estimators.

-Indeed, this can be verified empirically, too: Figure~\ref{fig:comparison_magging} shows the difference between MaxRM-RF and the magging estimator, both aiming to minimize the maximum MSE.
-The former approaches the oracle function with a worst-case MSE of $18.28$, while the latter approaches the zero function, yielding a larger maximum MSE.
+This can be verified empirically, too: Figure~\ref{fig:comparison_magging} shows the difference between MaxRM-RF and the magging estimator, both aiming to minimize the maximum MSE.
+The former is closer to the oracle function, while the latter is closer to the zero function, yielding a larger maximum MSE.

 \appsection{Further details on optimization}